Pediatric Epilepsy Syndromes 07

 This answer is incorrect.

 This child has juvenile myoclonic epilepsy.
-Clonazepam is not the preferred first-line agent in the treatment of this syndrome. ( See References)
+Phenytoin is not the preferred first-line agent in the treatment of this syndrome.
+Phenytoin may worsen myoclonus if used as monotherapy. ( See References)

 |